Y1www/FED_10268912H_Wang-Yiru_Assignment2/README.md

 ### Mobile Responsiveness
 Mokesell is fully responsive, ensuring that users have a seamless experience whether they are on a desktop, tablet, or mobile phone.

-### Customer Support
-We offer dedicated customer support for inquiries, order tracking, returns, and issue resolution, ensuring that customers always have assistance when needed.

 ## Additional Highlights
 - **Product Reviews and Ratings**: Helps users make informed purchasing decisions.
-- **Wishlist Functionality**: Save products for future purchases.
 - **Promotions and Discounts**: Regular deals, vouchers, and discounts to enhance user savings.
-- **Order Tracking**: Real-time order tracking to keep users informed about their purchases.

 Mokesell aims to bridge the gap between buyers and sellers by offering a reliable, secure, and enjoyable e-commerce platform for all.